 118 women gave birth in the clinics.

-Sister Giusy Nutrition Program This program was started to provide milk for orphans and help combat malnourishment in children by serving nutritious meals.
+Sister Giusy Nutritional Program This program was started to provide milk for orphans and help combat malnourishment in children by serving nutritious meals.
 The program has grown to serve over 1,000 children in 32 villages.
 Each village now organizes its own on-site kitchen twice a week.
 The original five orphans that initiated the effort are now growing strong and healthy.
 The mothers who come to the program manage their own micro-business projects in the villages spreading their knowledge of healthy food preparation while combating malnutrition and learning how to be self-confident and self-sufficient.

 KOUNGHEUL Benedicta Formation Center The Formation Center teaches 70 women from Koungheul and Lwanga.
 They learn textile-dyeing, production of soap in pieces, soap powder, and fruit juice, to help them grow in self-esteem and prepare them for financial independence.
 The program also emphasizes ethics, interpersonal relationships and spiritual development.